Tips for Contest Entries – Part 1

 Ko-fi tips help keep this content free.
 Patreon supporters receive PDFs with high res photos.

-In person conventions are back on the calendar, and with them many opportunities to enter painted figures in contests and shows.
-Online contest opportunities will continue for those unable to attend an event in person.
-I’ve been entering figures into online and offline contests and shows for years, and have also acted as a judge at several.
-I want to share some suggestions to help you show off your work to best advantage.
+In the many years that I have been entering and judging miniature competitions, I’ve noticed some common pitfalls and mishaps.
+In the article series I’d like to share some suggestions that will help you show off your hard work to the best advantage.
 Even if you’re not interested in contests, many of these tips are relevant to anyone looking to improve their work.

 Beckley displayElizabeth Beckley’s contest entries at the Atlanta Model Figure Show.